rei/rei-cedar-docs/docs/components/grid/README.md

     - Attempting to use either without the other will not work
     - Never include other elements as immediate children of **CdrRow**, other than **CdrCol**
 - The grid system is mobile-first, flexbox based, and 12 columns wide.
 Many props mirror the flexbox API and work as you’d expect a CSS flexbox to work.
+- Note that responsive breakpoint modifiers (`@sm`, `@md`, and `@lg`) for Grid apply to the given breakpoint and above, unlike most other Cedar components where the modifiers only target a specific breakpoint.

 <br/>